Mac1431/libft/README.md

 - The project instructions require that we put all the source files in the root directory but for the sake of this Github repo, I separate them into sub folders.
 - I update this list almost every month with new personal functions.
 If you don't know what a function does, refer to the [Wiki][3], where I document all my personal functions.

-My code is not the best, but it passed all the 42 tests successfully.
+My code is not the best, but it passed all the WeThinkCode tests successfully.

 ### How does it work?

-The goal is to create a library called libft.a from the source files so I can later use that library from other projects at 42.
+The goal is to create a library called libft.a from the source files so I can later use that library from other projects at WeThinkCode.

 To create that library, after downloading/cloning this project, **cd** into the project, copy all the files from the sub folders to the root directory and finally, call make: